 While I was in the Socialist Party, the successor to Militant that ultimately expelled their founder, I did come across more than a few members who held Grant in high esteem.
-There was also quite a bit of anger toward the leadership when, after his death in 2006, this obituary by Peter Taaffe was an occasion for putting the boot in.
+There was also quite a bit of anger toward the leadership when, after his death in 2006, this obituary by Peter Taaffe was used as an occasion for putting the boot in.
 Famously, Socialist Worker paid tribute to him in a profile that was much warmer and respectful.
 However, for all that, for all the veneration and fondness Grant inspired I was never actually sure of what his "contributions" were.
 For Cliff, whatever you think of them as positions, his state capitalist analysis of the Soviet Union, and theories of deflected permanent revolution and permanent arms economy offered something new and, at least in some circles, proved influential.
 Set against Cliff, in what ways did Ted Grant contribute to a Marxist understanding of the world?
 This urgent, burning question has begged an answer - until now.

 Alan Woods' biography, Ted Grant: The Permanent Revolutionary is very much a book of two halves, or, as Grant would not doubt have appreciated it, a work of dialectical synthesis.
-The thesis is a genuinely interesting wealth of biographical information and portrayal of the subject's character.
+The thesis is a genuinely interesting wealth of biographical information and portrayal of his character.
 There's an informative account of the early history of British Trotskyism from before the war up until Militant got going in 1964.
 And there are good summaries of Grant's positions - his contributions to Marxism, if you like.
 The antithesis of this, however, is - to be honest - a load of self-serving tripe and half-truths.
 But of that more later.

 In his history of the pre-war Workers' International League and the 1944-49 Revolutionary Communist Party, Grant is cast as a revolutionary militant always looking at ways of grounding the party in the working class, and soberly assessing the play of national and international politics as a means of divining a way forward.
 Unfortunately, at this early point in British Trotskyism's development, the immediate post-war period was beset by shenanigans on the behalf of Michel Pablo, the leader of Trotsky's Fourth International (to which the RCP was affiliated), James Cannon of the American SWP and Gerry Healy who, at that point, was keen to pursue entry into the Labour Party.
 Where Woods is particularly interesting is the drawing of the nature of these disputes out.
 On the one hand they were part-political, caused by the justifiable disorientation and confounding of Trotsky's perspectives for the aftermath of the war (he did not expect Stalinism to emerge strengthened), and partly due to unprincipled power grabs and grudges.
 Apparently, Grant, RCP general secretary Jock Haston and others were too independent and had perspectives that were at odds with those of the International which, like Healy, favoured entering Labour.
 The result of this dispute was the destruction of the RCP - the only time Britain's Trotskyists have been united under a single banner.
 Healy established himself as leader of 'The Club' and the official franchisee of the Fourth International.
 Those that had reluctantly gone along with this manoeuvre after losing the argument were very quickly driven out.
 This included Grant and his small group of supporters, as well as one Tony Cliff.